 Where to Stay

-Accommodations run the gamut, from modern chain properties such as the Sheraton to the recently renovated boutique hotel, The Tazewell, originally built in 1906.
-B and B’s are a nice option, as southern hospitality rules.
+Accommodations run the gamut, from modern chain properties such as the Sheraton to B and B’s where southern hospitality rules.
 The Page House Inn is located in Historic Ghent, and has complimentary bikes for guests to borrow.
 Rates include a copious breakfast and afternoon cookies and lemonade.

 Late Into the Night

-When the lights go down, locals flock to The Jewish Mother on Granby, considered one of the best venues to hear live music.
+When the lights go down, locals flock to FM Restaurants, considered one of the best venues to hear live music.
 National, regional, and local bands play here, including a few marquis names from time to time.
 The Granby Theater is the place to dance the night away.
 Its hipster-meets-cowboy clientele provides excellent people watching.

 How to get there: Amtrak from Penn Station in nine hours, or catch one of US Airway’s frequent daily non-stops from LaGuardia to Norfolk, and you will be there in a little over an hour.
 Visit Norfolk is a comprehensive resource, so check it out for things to do in Norfolk, Virginia before you start planning your trip.